-Once notified, parents will have 24 hours to respond if they are accepting or declining the offered slot.
-If a Family declines the slot but wishes to remain on the waiting list, your initial date will be changed to the date you declined.
+Once notified, parents will have 48 hours to respond in Mcc.com if they are accepting or declining the offered spot.
+If a Family declines the spot but wishes to keep their request for care, your initial date will be changed to the date you declined.
+Upon acceptance, patrons have two (2) working days to return to Parent Central Services (PCS) Office to register, enroll in the program, and schedule a Parent Orientation.
+The offer will be removed, if the registration/enrollment process isn't completed within the 48 hours.